Find the Cheapest Pet Insurance Quotes in Your Area

-Due to their increased health problems, older dogs are ineligible for coverage with some companies.
-Among those who do insure seniors — usually defined as over the age of 7— monthly premiums can be more than double those for younger dogs.
-Additionally, the most common exclusions from plans tend to be the ones that affect senior dogs, like hip dysplasia and dental disease.
-If you're looking to get insurance for an older pet, it's best to find an insurer that has a plan made specifically for seniors, with minimal exclusions and reasonable premiums.
+Because older dogs typically have more health problems, some insurance companies won't let you sign up for coverage after your dog hits a certain age.
+Among companies that do insure seniors — usually defined as dogs who are 8 and older — monthly premiums can cost more than double compared to younger dogs.
+Additionally, the most common exclusions tend to be the ones that affect senior dogs, such as hip dysplasia and dental disease.
+If you're looking to get insurance for an older pet, it's best to find an insurer that has a plan specifically for seniors, with minimal exclusions and reasonable premiums.

 Pet insurers will generally begin covering puppies when they reach 8 months old.
 For younger dogs, you'll have to pay for any accident and illness treatments out of pocket.
-Once they reach the eligible age for insurance, you can secure a plan at a low monthly cost—though your premiums are likely to rise as your puppy ages.
-The good news is that some insurers, like Healthy Paws, will cover ailments like hip dysplasia if you enroll your dog when they're still young.
+Once they reach the eligible age for insurance, you can secure a plan at a low monthly cost.
+Over time, your premiums will likely rise.
+The good news is that some insurers, such as Healthy Paws, will cover ailments like hip dysplasia if you enroll your dog when they're still young.

 If your dog is relatively young and healthy with no preexisting conditions, then it's a good idea to get dog insurance.
 For younger dogs, monthly premiums are much lower and there's a lower risk that an injury or illness will be considered preexisting.
 In these cases, having a policy will likely be worth it financially if your dog ever needs an expensive procedure.

-For older dogs or for those with a history of illness and injury, it's likely that the monthly premium will be upwards of $60 or $70 per month.
-On top of that, it's possible that previous illnesses and injuries will disqualify a new treatment from eligibility.
-However, if your dog does need an expensive, life-saving treatment that's eligible for reimbursement, then insurance will have been worth it.
+For older dogs or for those with a history of illness and injury, the monthly premium will likely cost $60 to $70 per month.
+On top of that, insurers may deny coverage if your dog has had previous illnesses and injuries.
+However, if your dog does need an expensive, life-saving treatment that's eligible for reimbursement, then your policy more than pays for itself.

-Ultimately, the decision about whether or not to purchase dog insurance is an emotional as well as financial one.
-You should consider that without insurance and with little savings, you may have to put your dog down for financial reasons.
-If you don't have enough in the bank to pay for a major treatment — and you can't fathom the thought of finances deciding your dog's fate— then you should get an insurance plan.
-Just keep in mind that you'll have to pay for medical costs upfront and will get reimbursed by the insurer later.
+Ultimately, the decision about whether to purchase dog insurance is an emotional as well as financial one.
+Dog owners who don't have insurance will face a tough decision if they get a large vet bill.
+If you don't have enough in the bank to pay for a major treatment — and you can't fathom the thought of putting your dog down — then you should get a dog insurance plan.